UA-Carpentries-Workshops/2019-02-23-WorkshopResources/README.md

 * ADD your own flare
 * Improve by providing better analogies
 * Improve by adding more formative assessments
+* Improve by giving them more practice exercises
+* Improve by shortening lessons and sticking to the basics to keep with the time constraints
 * Improve the rhythm and flow by adding more breaks

 Do not deviate from the Software Carpentry pedagogy.
 Work closely with your workshop mentors.